 - The State of Michigan continues to increase its focus on student achievement.
-Results of standardized test scores (Michigan Educational Assessment Program and the Michigan Merit Exam) are compared from year to year, with the results being tabulated by school building and by district.
-With the changes to the federal Title I legislation resulting from the No Child Left Behind Act, adequate yearly progress of students will be more important as certain portions of funding are tied to it. - Cost increases exceeding the general rate of inflation continue to be expected for the District relative to health care and pension contribution obligations in 2014-15 and beyond.
+Results of State standardized test scores are compared from year to year, with the results being tabulated by school building and by district.
+With the changes to the federal Title I legislation resulting from the No Child Left Behind Act, adequate yearly progress of students will be more important as certain portions of funding are tied to it. - Cost increases exceeding the general rate of inflation continue to be expected for the District relative to health care and pension contribution obligations in 2016-17 and beyond.
 These costs represent a significant portion of the District's budget and their rate of increase is a concern to management.

-- The District and bargaining units negotiated a four-year contract expiring June 30, 2019.
-The current contract provides health insurance utilizing MESSA Choices Plan as the standard plan with staff paying the amount that exceeds the published public employer contributions to medical benefit plans annual cost limitations.
+Surges in prices of energy commodities such as diesel, gasoline and natural gas have abated and prices have even declined.
+If this trend is sustained, it may provide some relief from the rate of growth in overall operating costs going forward. - The District and bargaining units negotiated a three-year agreement expiring at the end of the 2016-17 school year.
+The current contract provides for health insurance through MESSA.
+Employees have the choice of the ABC High-Deductible Plan or the more traditional Choices Plan.
+With either plan the excess premium cost over the state mandated cap is borne by the employee.
 Recent changes to laws regulating the bidding and procurement of health insurance may change the way insurance is provided to the bargaining units. - Recent months have seen a lot of legislative activity in the areas of teacher tenure, seniority and layoffs, teacher and administrator evaluations, student achievement and employee contributions to health insurance.
-The District is determined to keep up with all the changes even with limited administrative staff.
+The District is determined to keep up with all the changes even with a reduction in the administrative work force. - As the District continues to face the budget challenges of the current and upcoming school years, operating efficienciess and balanced budgets will be necessary.
+The ability to continue to operate an adequate educational system with continued less revenue and increasing expenditures is the challenge of the future.
+The Board of Education continues to be aware of the importance of fiscal oversight, fiscal responsibility, and financial planning.

+• The District continues to receive federal impact aid for students living on federally owned property.
+In 2014-15 it comprised 16.9 percent of the District's General Fund revenues.
+As the District received final settlements on two prior years in 2015-16, it anticipates impact aid funding at a lower level, or 15 percent of General Fund revenues for 2016-17.